Update: Our lobby marmoset family has twins, Fudge, a male, and Turtle, a female, born Nov. 29, 2022!

 You may also contact us if you would like to schedule an in-person visit to the Primate Center’s Marmoset Learning Lobby (15-person limit per group.)

 Open the Callicam

 - Callicam access tips

 - Marmoset fact sheet

 - Observing marmoset behavior (Includes C. jacchus sample ethograms and observational exercises)

-The family you see live on the Callicam includes two adults and their three grown offspring.
+The family you see live on the Callicam includes two breeding adults and four offspring.
 Adult males have blue neck tags and adult females have red neck tags.
-Mom and Dad are no longer breeding; however you can watch our video that includes a previous family with infants growing up here.
-Marmosets can live to about 18 years in captivity and 12 in the wild.
+If there are no infants in the display when you view the Callicam or visit, you can watch our video that includes a previous family with infants growing up.

 If you do not see any animals, the marmosets are either temporarily out while the vivarium is being cleaned (usually alternate Tuesday mornings), or the lights are switched off so the monkeys can sleep (usually from 6 pm to 6 am).
 They might also be resting or sleeping in hammocks and out of view.